syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/chartannotation.md

 ![](chartannotation_images/image2.png)

-### Positioning based on CoordinateUnit as Pixels
+### Positioning based on CoordinateUnit as pixels

-To position based on the pixel values, set the [`CoordinateUnit`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartAnnotation~CoordinateUnit.html) value as `Pixels`, and the pixel values in X1 and Y1, X2 and Y2 properties of Annotation are shown in the below code snippet,
+To position the annotations based on the pixel values, set the [`CoordinateUnit`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartAnnotation~CoordinateUnit.html) value as `Pixels`.
+The pixel values in X1 and Y1, X2 and Y2 properties of an annotation are shown in the following code snippet,

 {% highlight c# %}
 [C#]